jigpu/linuxwacom-wiki-archive/wiki/Main_Page.md

 [xf86-input-wacom](xf86-input-wacom "wikilink") as your X driver.
 Note that distributions usually already ship a version of xf86-input-wacom in their repositories.
-Kernel patches for Wacom devices, if they have been submitted upstream will also likely be available in your distribution's kernel.
+Kernel patches for Wacom devices, if they have been submitted upstream, will also likely be available in your distribution's kernel.

 If your device is not supported by the current kernel and no Wacom